Senior Gear Editor

 Cons: Stiffer material

 Last season we tried two jackets from Flylow.
-The first was the Lab Coat, which was an awesome jacket, but skimped on pocket space, and didn’t make the cut for this review.
-Flylow quickly sent us another jacket to try out, the Quantum, and in testing we found everything that we were missing with the Lab Coat, namely plenty of storage space for essentials.
+The first was the Lab Coat, which is an awesome jacket, but skimps on pocket space, and didn’t make the cut for this review.
+Flylow quickly sent us another jacket to try out, the Quantum Pro, and in testing we found everything that we were missing with the Lab Coat, namely plenty of storage space, making this jacket a winner for on and off-piste activities.

-Other than being a fairly lightweight, very durable jacket, with a solid, roomy fit that had plenty of room for layering, the standout features of the Quantum were its cleverly designed pockets.
-Two interior stretch dump pockets are basically an industry standard at this point, but Flylow did something a little differently here, having the interior dump pockets integrated into the lining of the jacket, with wide zippered openings at the top.
+Other than being a fairly lightweight, very durable jacket, with a solid, roomy fit that had plenty of room for layering, the standout features of the Quantum Pro are its cleverly designed pockets.
+Two interior stretch dump pockets are basically an industry standard at this point, but Flylow did something a little differently with the Quantum Pro, having the interior dump pockets integrated into the lining of the jacket, with wide zippered openings at the top.
 The pockets aren’t stretchy like the classic dump pocket, but the wide opening is plenty big enough to shove a pair of gloves or mittens into and the top zipper means you can secure whatever you want to keep inside so it doesn’t fall out when you take a tumble.

 The only downsides to this jacket were fairly nit-picky.
 Flylow’s in-house waterproofing is awesome, but it just isn’t GORE-TEX.
-Also, in shooting to promote both weight and durability, the jacket material has a stiffer feel to it, especially in the shoulders where a thicker material is used.
+Also, in prioritizing both light weight and durability, the jacket’s shell material has a stiffer feel to it, especially in the shoulders where an even more durable material is used.
+It’s not a glaring issue, but it is one that we noticed in relation to more mobile jackets like the Trew Cosmic Primo, above.
+The Primo material that Trew uses is just as durable but moves better and weighs a bit more, it’s up to you whether you prioritize a bit lower weight with the Quantum Pro, or a bit more pliable material with the Cosmic Primo.

 Other Ski Jackets We Loved